a2hill/quartz-recipes/content/Homemade Pita Bread.md

 # Description
 This recipe for homemade pita bread is easy to follow and produces delicious, fluffy pitas that are perfect for dipping, stuffing, or eating on their own.

+ > [!note]+ 2024-02-18
+ > Tried cooking these at different temperatures in the pizza oven, and also in the cast iron
+ > For the pizza oven:
+ > * Low heat gave a nice texture, however it didn't brown like we would have liked
+ > * At a higher temp they brown nicely, however a hot stone tends to create a thin bottom with a thick top (ideally we'd want the top and bottom to be the same thickness)
+ > For the cast iron:
+ > * The heat is too uneven to get uniform browning, and so you end up with hot spots
+ > ## Next Time
+ > * Cook in the pizza oven at a low stone temperature and increase the fire when you launch them (so that they brown)
 ---

 # Ingredients